lestrrat-go/jsval/README.md

 This will declare the value as "optional", and the JSVal validation mechanism does the correct thing to process this field.

-# TODO

-* More complete coverage of JSON Schema.
-Many validation statements are still not implmented (Please file issues if you find any!)

 # References

 | Name                                                     | Notes                            |